longplay45/Browser/README.md

 # 📚 Browser

-A native Apple Silicon Browser designed for efficiency and ease of use.
+100% distraction free native Apple Silicon Browser designed for efficiency and ease of use.

 ![Screenshot of Browser App](screenshot.png)